-Florida International University recognizes additional forms of acceleration, including the Caribbean Advanced Proficiency Examinations (CAPE), Foreign Language Achievement Testing Service (FLATS), German Abitur, and French and General Baccalaureate.
-These credit-by-exam mechanisms are evaluated on a case by case basis in consultation with University faculty.
-The application of credit for these exams is left to the discretion of the University.
+FIU recognizes additional forms of acceleration, including the Caribbean Advanced Proficiency Examinations (CAPE), Foreign Language Achievement Testing Service (FLATS), German Abitur, and French and General Baccalaureate.
+These credit-by-exam mechanisms are evaluated on a case-by-case basis in consultation with university faculty.
+The application of credit for these exams is left to the discretion of the university.

-Florida International University awards credit for Advanced Level Program completed through College Board, Puerto Rico and Latin America Office.
-The following three exams and scores are accepted: Pre-Calculus (Level II) with a score of 4 or 5, English with a score of 4 or 5, and Spanish with a score of 3, 4, or 5.
+FIU awards credit for Advanced Level Program completed through College Board, Puerto Rico and Latin America Office.
+The following three exams and scores are accepted: Pre-Calculus (Level II) with a score of 4 or 5; English with a score of 4 or 5; and Spanish with a score of 3, 4, or 5.